gaycodegal/operator-12/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md)

+## Features

+- Layout Generator
+    - Generates resizing functions from layout definitions.
+    - usage `bazel run //:operator-12 ui/style-writer <name>`
+        - see name:`screen` for a simple example
+- UIElement
+    - resizable elements generated from a layout style and a list of elements/data to be styled
+- Button
+    - can click them and they do *things*
+- Movement Overlay
+- Text
+    - Can Render text in boxes
+- TextBox
+    - For when Text just isn't enough
+- Escape key closes game.
+- Map
+    - Can load map and slug data from Lua file exported by [Tiled](https://www.mapeditor.org/)
+        - Sample map file found in resources/maps
+    - currently handles drawing of a loaded map
+    - hopefully will eventually only handle map data and be moved to C++
+    - can scroll/pan with arrow keys
+- Segment
+    - Linked list node part of the slug
+- Slug
+    - the basic entity of the game
+    - essentially a linked list moving about the game-board
+    - can move about the board if clicked one space away from 'head'
+    - can damage other slugs and kill them
+    - regen size as they move up to a max size
+    - Enemy slugs controlled by computer AI
+- Slug/Slugdefs
+    - holds info on what sprites are associated with which slug-type
+- Technically cross-platform, although you'll have the easiest time with Linux.
+I'm developing it on linux, releases will have multiple OS (and mobile if I'm not lazy).
+    - I got windows working actually!

 ## C++ / Lua Methods

 You can generate method stubs with `python3 luahelper.py < surface.txt > surface.hidden.c` anything with `.hidden.` in it's file name is ignored by the git ignore.
 See surface.txt and luahelper.py for understanding of what's generated.
 You'll have to use auto-indentation from something like emacs or a C++ IDE to indent it, but at least you don't have to write it.